 The supply of LNG is dependent on LNG terminals since India relies heavily on imports to cover its natural gas needs, and this situation is anticipated to continue in the future.
-India has six operational LNG import facilities with a combined regasification capacity of 42.5 MTPA.
+India has presently seven operational LNG import facilities (including Dhamra terminal which became operational in April 2023, FY24) with a combined regasification capacity of 47.7 MTPA.